 Each group member must act as "coordinator" at one meeting, with responsibility to present the work of the group to that date, questions, or any other issues.
 Failing to take this role seriously will affect your grade negatively.

 Project log book

-Before each supervision meeting, short notes must be prepared according to the instructions in "Instructions for project meetings in AG2800", uploaded to Canvas (Assignments/Logbook for supervision), and brought on a paper copy to the meeting.
+The day before each supervision meeting, short notes must be prepared according to the instructions in "Instructions for project supervision meetings in AG2800", uploaded to Canvas (Assignments/Logbook for supervision), and brought to the meeting.